WolframResearch/WolframClientForPython/docs/intro.rst

 Wolfram Language Expression Representation
 ==========================================

-The library exposes many kinds of interactions with the Wolfram Language, many of which requires representation of Wolfram Language expressions as Python objects.
+The library exposes many kinds of interactions with the Wolfram Language, many of which require representation of Wolfram Language expressions as Python objects.
 A straightforward way to construct Python objects representing expressions is to call attributes of :func:`~wolframclient.language.wl`.

 Import the factory::